 A good honours degree in Psychology that is recognised by The British Psychological Society as conferring Graduate Basis for Chartered membership (GBC).
 All applicants subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance.

 Months of entry

-- Be taught by the largest group of actively researching academics at the cutting edge of forensic psychology research in the UK
+- Learn from the largest group of actively researching forensic psychology academics in the UK

 - Put your investigative techniques to the test in our Forensic Interviewing Suite